 Try this Sight Word Phrases Fluency & Fitness for a bit more of a challenge.

 By using a variety of activities to learn sight words, it keeps the students interested and engaged.
-Then they'll start bragging at how many words they know how to read in their books! :)
+Then they'll start bragging at how many words they know how to read in their books! :) You can find 10 MORE sight word ideas with this new blog post I wrote here.

 If you want more activities, you can find many sight word activities in my TPT store here!